KLRT-TV: Subchannels

-The station's digital signal is multiplexed:
+KLRT-TV's transmitter is located at the Shinall Mountain antenna farm, near the Chenal Valley neighborhood of Little Rock.
+The station's signal is multiplexed:

 Since 2016, KLRT has carried Ion Mystery as a subchannel via a groupwide deal between Mission/Nexstar and Katz Broadcasting.
 In July 2021, KLRT-TV became one of five participating Little Rock stations in the market's ATSC 3.0 (NextGen TV) deployment, carrying two subchannels of KARZ-TV while that station broadcasts KLRT-TV in 3.0.

 Analog-to-digital conversion

 KLRT-TV signed on its digital signal on UHF channel 30 on May 1, 2002.
 The station shut down its analog signal, over UHF channel 16, on the digital transition deadline date of June 12, 2009.
 The station's digital signal remained on its pre-transition UHF channel 30, using virtual channel 16.